Live2Create Leadership Academy

 Portfolio of Work

 A growing collection of real artifacts — drafts and final versions, research notes, project documentation, journal entries, and finished work.
-By May, your student has six major project artifacts plus academic work in all four subjects.
-Displayed at the Winter Exhibition and presented at the Capstone Showcase.
+By May, your student has six major project artifacts plus academic work across all four subjects.
+The portfolio is displayed at the Winter Exhibition and presented at the Capstone Showcase.
+It is the most honest record of a student's year that exists.

 Replaces Parent-Teacher Conference